nim-lang/website/jekyll/install_windows.md

 # Install Nim using Scoop

 [Scoop](https://scoop.sh/) is a command-line installer for Windows.
-It can install Nim with following command line that also automatically install gcc and set PATH.
+It can install Nim with the following command line commands, which also automatically install the GCC compiler and set the PATH.

 ```
 scoop install nim